biell/alti-server/README.md

     of each round.
 Additionally, a team will be congratulated if they score in the top 5.

+    For game types of `race`, `alti+server` will keep the name of the winner.
+If the team the winner is on has exactly 1 available spawn point for members of that team, then the individual name is stored.
+    Otherwise, the color of the team is stored with the record.

   * **rotationRE [RE]**<br>
     Not all maps need to be in the map rotation, and should only be available via an admin */changeMap* or a */vote changeMap*.